-Tenure and probation - Appointments will be made on a fixed-term basis for a period of 12 months due to limited funding.
-Appointments will be subject to satisfactory completion of a six month probationary period
+Tenure and probation - Appointments will be made on a fixed-term until 31st March 2028 due to limited funding.
+Appointments will be subject to satisfactory completion of a sixmonth probationary period.

-Hours of work and Working Pattern - The hours of work for the position are 100% of full-time, working Monday - Friday.
+Hours of work and Working Pattern - The hours of work for the position are full-time (37 hours per week), working Monday - Friday.